Are you noticing that young children have weaker fine motor skills these days?

 My “Follow Nancy” playlist on my YouTube channel shares some of my other favourite songs with actions that you can sing as part of your circle time routine that also strengthen fingers and hands while they develop hand/eye co-ordination and anticipation skills:

-A Sweet Story About Physical Uniqueness: “My Strong Hand”
+A Sweet Side Story About Physical Uniqueness: “My Strong Hand”

 I have always felt that it’s important to draw positive attention to “physical uniqueness” as a means to build confidence and nurture empathy/understanding/acceptance from children during a group activity where differences among us present themselves.